Information security management system: What it does and who needs it

 5. Non-repudiation - There is a clear record of the sender, receiver, delivery and receipt of the message so that neither party can deny the sending and receiving of data.

-Why is Information Security System important?
+Why is an Information Security Management System important?

-The increased pressure on organisations to develop higher information security standards has raised interest in ISMS.
-Companies with complex supply networks are under the most strain: Consider the SMEs in the car industry.
-The same is true in regulated businesses such as banking, where FinTechs exist, and insurance, where InsurTechs exist.
-Additionally, information security rules in health care are stringent.
-These industries have a regulatory emphasis that extends to company compliance.
+The increased pressure on organizations to develop higher information security standards has raised interest in ISMS.
+Companies with complex supply networks are under the most strain — consider the SMEs in the automotive industry.

-• Vulnerabilities are everywhere - There is a wide range of technologies that may be exploited by hackers, not simply computers, websites, and servers.
+There is a wide range of technologies that may be exploited by hackers, not simply computers, websites, and servers.
 More items and systems than ever before are vulnerable to cyberattacks, from airline systems and automobile alarms to power grids and security systems.

 Who needs an ISMS and why?

-How does ISMS work?
+How does an ISMS work?

 ISMS_EN (1)

-An information security management system that is ISO 27001 compliant or certified might be a difficult undertaking.
+An ISMS that is ISO 27001 compliant or certified might be a difficult undertaking.
 To properly deploy an ISMS, you'll need a manager or team with the necessary time, resources, and expertise.
 Once your ISMS is up and running, your company will require the appropriate governance mechanisms to oversee it.

 In the event of a data breach, your information security management system instructs your employees, suppliers, and other key stakeholders on how to keep their data safe.
 It is imperative that these information security practices and processes are established in clear, widely understood, and easy-to-implement policies and controls, as well.
-In this way, the advantages of your ISMS will be publicly known, and its integrity be ensured.
+In this way, the advantages of your ISMS will be publicly known, and its integrity will be ensured.

 4. Communication and engagement strategies for employees

-Information security management systems must be the lifeblood of your organisation, according to ISO 27001 standards.
+Information security management systems must be the lifeblood of your organization, according to ISO 27001 standards.
 Those who are interested in information security should be made aware of your ISMS, as well as the reasons for its importance and their duties in maintaining it.
-Nothing will be safeguarded if an ISMS is let to collect dust!
+Nothing will be safeguarded if an ISMS is let to collect dust.
 It's critical to have the right tools and processes in place to get the job done.
 You may even have to conduct some information security education sessions.

 5. Supply chain management tools and systems